Ons Jabeur: Television and film

 Jabeur appears in the tennis docuseries Break Point, which premiered on Netflix on 13 January 2023.

 Sponsorship

 In June 2015, Jabeur signed a partnership contract with Qatar National Bank Tunisia.
 In 2018, she became an ambassador of HAVAL belonging to the automotive manufacturer Great Wall Motor through Atlas Auto, its distributor in Tunisia, then was sponsored in the same year by the Joossoor group, chaired by businessman Moez Driss.
 She began being endorsed by Qatar Airways in 2020.
 In December 2020, she began being sponsored by the Tunisian telecommunications operator Tunisie Télécom.
-In February 2022, she signed a sponsorship contract with Talan, an innovation consulting firm.

-She has signed with Evolve, a sports management agency founded by four-time Grand Slam champion Naomi Osaka.
+In 2023, she signed with Evolve, a sports management agency founded by four-time Grand Slam champion Naomi Osaka.
+In 2024, she switched her clothing sponsor from Lotto Sport to the Saudi brand Kayanee, which launched last year as a part of Saudi Arabia's Vision 2030 initiative.

 Sports ownership

 On 25 August 2023, Jabeur purchased a minority stake in National Women's Soccer League club North Carolina Courage, becoming the second professional tennis player to do so after Naomi Osaka.